 Imaginosity, Dublin Children’s Museum

-Imaginosity is a children’s museum dedicated to creating appealing learning experiences for young children and their families.
+Imaginosity is a museum dedicated to creating appealing learning experiences for young children and their families.
 Opened in 2007, it caters to children under nine years of age, with three floors incorporating 19 exhibit spaces in which youngsters can fully immerse themselves.
-With a children’s theatre, puppet room, library and art studio to name but a few, this is a place where the whole family could happily spend a day.
+With a children’s theatre, puppet room, library and art studio, this is a place where the whole family could happily spend a day.
 Due to limits on the number of workshop participants, pre-booking is essential.

 National Concert Hall

 The National Concert Hall hosts plenty of events for families.
-Their 30-minute Mini Music workshops on Saturdays are suited to babies and children aged from three to eight, while their Musical Stories workshops teach kids aged from five to ten how to improvise, creating their own stories alongside a band and singer-narrator.
+Its 30-minute Mini Music workshops on Saturdays are suited to babies and children aged from three to eight, while its Musical Stories workshops teach kids aged from five to 10 how to improvise, creating their own stories alongside a band and singer-narrator.
 AfriKaa! is an experimental concert devised for children on the autism spectrum.
-The Concert Hall also holds various family concerts throughout the year, often accompanied by the RTÉ Concert Orchestra.
+The Concert Hall also holds various family concerts throughout the year, often accompanied by the RTÉ Concert Orchestra

-A not-for-profit heritage centre and recreational museum celebrating the history of Dublin’s Medieval period, Dublinia brings visitors back to Viking times through the telling of myths and stories as well as visits to medieval sites, like the late-17th-century St Michael’s Tower.
-Housed at Christ Church, the Dublinia experience also offers a combined experience that includes crossing the neo-gothic archway into Christ Church Cathedral – the oldest medieval cathedral in Dublin – where you can visit the large crypt.
+Non-profit heritage centre and recreational museum Dublina transports visitors back to Medieval and Viking times through the telling of myths and stories as well as visits to key sites, such as the 17th-century St Michael’s Tower.
+Housed in a part of Christ Church, the Dublinia also offers a combined experience that includes crossing the Neo-Gothic archway into Christ Church Cathedral – the oldest Medieval cathedral in Dublin – where you can visit the large crypt.

 The Chocolate Warehouse

-A dream come true for anyone with a sweet tooth, The Chocolate Warehouse in Walkinstown was created to allow children to learn about the history of chocolate and where it comes from.
+A dream come true for anyone with a sweet tooth, The Chocolate Warehouse in Walkinstown aims to teach children about the history of chocolate and where it comes from.
 The venue offers seasonal events around Easter and Christmas, but also runs regular workshops throughout the year and hosts birthday parties and special events.
 A two-hour workshop involves a 25-minute film exploring the origins of cocoa beans, a chocolate-making demonstration and a tour of the machinery used in a chocolate factory, as well as a practical session of coating and decorating fresh chocolates.